MicrosoftDocs/mixed-reality/mixed-reality-docs/creating-a-holographic-directx-project.md

    >[!IMPORTANT]
    >Be sure that the project template's name includes "(C++/WinRT)".
 If not, you have an older version of the holographic project templates installed.
 To get the latest project templates, [install the latest HoloLens Emulator](using-the-hololens-emulator.md).
 5. Fill in the **Name** and **Location** text boxes, and click or tap **OK**.
 The holographic app project is created.
 6. For development targeting only HoloLens 2, ensure that the **Target version** and **Minimum version** are set to **Windows 10, version 1903**.
-If you are also targeting HoloLens (1st gen) or desktop Windows Mixed Reality headsets, you can set **Minimum version** to **Windows 10, version 1809** instead, although this will require some <a href="https://docs.microsoft.com/windows/uwp/debug-test-perf/version-adaptive-code" target="_blank">version adapative checks</a> in your code when using new features of HoloLens 2.
+If you are also targeting HoloLens (1st gen) or desktop Windows Mixed Reality headsets, you can set **Minimum version** to **Windows 10, version 1809** instead, although this will require some <a href="https://docs.microsoft.com/windows/uwp/debug-test-perf/version-adaptive-code" target="_blank">version adaptive checks</a> in your code when using new features of HoloLens 2.
    ![Screenshot of setting Windows 10, version 1903 as the target and minimum versions](images/new-uwp-project.png)<br>
    *Setting **Windows 10, version 1903** as the target and minimum versions*
    >[!IMPORTANT]